ttinoco/PFNET/python/docs/networks.rst

 For convenience, a list of all the shunt devices in the network is contained in the :data:`shunts <pfnet.Network.shunts>` attribute of the :class:`Network <pfnet.Network>` class.

-As other network components, shunt devices can have different properties.
+As with other network components, shunt devices can have different properties.
 Some shunt devices can be fixed while others can be switchable and configured to regulate a bus voltage magnitude.

 .. _net_load:

 Loads
 -----

 Loads in a power network are objects of type :class:`Load <pfnet.Load>`.
-As other components, the :data:`index <pfnet.Load.index>` attribute is used to identify a load in the network.
+As with other components, the :data:`index <pfnet.Load.index>` attribute is used to identify a load in the network.
 A list of all the loads in the network is contained in the :data:`loads <pfnet.Network.loads>` attribute of the :class:`Network <pfnet.Network>` class.

 Similar to generators, the active and reactive powers that a load consumes from the bus to which it is connected are obtained from the :data:`P <pfnet.Load.P>` and :data:`Q <pfnet.Load.Q>` attributes of the :class:`Load <pfnet.Load>` class.
 They are also given in units of per unit :data:`system base power <pfnet.Network.base_power>`.